mtijas/mqtt-fancontroller/README.md

 Docker and Docker Compose should obviously be installed, but those are basically the only requirements for developer machines.

+All development tasks should be run inside the container, unless otherwise stated.

-### Running MQTTFanController inside the container
+### Installing MQTTFanController in editable mode

+All development tasks require installing MQTTFanController, since this also installs all dependencies from PyPI.

 During development it's quite useful to be able to run the app in editable mode.
 This allows you to modify the code without reinstalling the package every time there is a change to the source code.

-1. Install the app with `pip install -e .`
+This can be achieved by running `pip install -e .`.

-2. Run with: `mqttfancontroller`
+### Running MQTTFanController inside the container

+The app may be started simply by running `mqttfancontroller`.

 ### Running unit tests

-Unit tests can simply be run by running `python -m unittest` inside the container.
+Unit tests can be run by running `python -m unittest`.

 ### Viewing logs during development